Photo of President Barack Obama Signing Health Care Reform Bill Into Law

 It embodies the idea of how the smallest of acts can have such a profound effect on each of our lives.

-2. Tom Degan says:
+2. Tom Degan Says:

 The commentators keep reminding us that Theodore Roosevelt was the first president who tried to bring universal health care to the American people.
 That’s not quite true.
 He never really expressed the idea while he was in office.
 In 1912 Roosevelt had been out of office for four years when he attempted to reclaim the presidency from William Howard Taft, the man he had picked to succeed him.
 Once in office, Taft began to dismantle most of the progressive reforms that Teddy had put into place.
 When he sought the nomination once again, his campaign slogan was “a square deal for every man and every woman in the United States.”
 Part of the “Square Deal” was health care for all.
 He arrived at the convention that summer with all the delegates he needed (and then some) to seize the mantle of standard bearer.
 It was not to be.
 His party would betray the people by giving the nomination to Taft in spite of his victory.
 They had had enough of Theodore Roosevelt and his progressive reforms.
 1912 was the year that the progressive wing of the Republican party died.
 He was the last great Republican president - the very last.